Notes

 Stout white stems and heavy white-gilled caps.
 Bleeds prolifically electric blue when crushed or cut.
 Taste: Earthy.

-Psychoactive: When eaten, causes 1 Comfort if the user has any comfort, and 1 distress if the user has any distress.
+Psychoactive: When eaten, causes 1 Comfort if the user has comfort and 1 distress if the user has distress.
 Possibly both.
 Insomnia for 2 hours after eating.
 Actually quite hearty eating.

 9. Mammillum dirus (wood)